celgutierrez/thebar/README.md

 <h5>Major Hurdles:</h5>
 <ul>
+<li>Working almost entirely without a framework was difficult and I know that I could use more practice.</li>
 <li>Nightclub websites are busy with a lot of content, and attempting to emulate that while making sure things made sense on the page was difficult.</li>
 <li>The carousel took a couple of hours to get working because, even with the framework of Bootstrap, it was temperamental to get up and running.</li>
 </ul>